-The Central Student Administration (CSA) handles all student enrolment and deregistration matters.
-This document specifies the enrolment and deregistration rules for the 2024-2025 academic year, which were drawn up by the CSA to inform you about the enrolment and deregistration procedure at Inholland University of Applied Sciences.
+he Central Student Administration (CSA) handles all student enrolment and deregistration matters.
+This document specifies the enrolment and deregistration rules for the 2025-2026 academic year, which were drawn up by the Central Student Administration to inform you about the enrolment and deregistration procedure at Inholland University of Applied Sciences.
 It contains extensive information about:

 - Applying for enrolment

 - The prior education and admission requirements

 - The Study Check

 - Tuition fees

 - International students

-- Deregistration or transfer
+- Deregistration or transferring

-- The objection and appeal procedure
+- The objection and appeal procedure.

-The official rules and conditions are in the CSA guide.
-You can find the CSA guide at Iris and on the website.
+The detailed implementation rules and conditions can be found in the CSA guide.
+The CSA Guide can be found in Iris and on the website.